 Any other fun facts you care to share about yourself?

 I have fallen from 14,000 ft and did so willingly.
-And if you were wondering how, I was strapped to someone else with a parachute on a plane.
+And if you were wondering how I was strapped to someone else with a parachute on a plane.
 He said we would jump on the count of 3.
 He lied.

 Last question… Is there anyone that has mentored you throughout your career?

-I have learnt so much from my substation team at MEI but particularly Sean.
+I have learned so much from my substation team at MEI but particularly Sean.
 My steep learning curve was powered by the wealth of knowledge and experience that he possesses.
-He has taught me most of what I know today about the power industry, working with multiple software and about dealing with clients.
+He has taught me most of what I know today about the power industry, working with multiple software, and dealing with clients.
 Additionally, he has always been supportive and patient even when you make mistakes or need assistance.
 Some day when I begin to mentor others, I’d like to be able to do what he does.

 Published February 1, 2021